w3bdesign/dfweb-v4/README.md

 ### Devops / Code quality

 - Continuous Integration with CircleCI
-- CircleCI will warn before deploy if tests fail (setup for React testing library, Cypress and Chromatic)
+- CircleCI will warn before deploy if tests fail (setup for React testing library)
+- Github action workflow for Cypress
 - Code quality analysis with Codacy, Sonarcloud and Codeclimate
 - E2E testing with Cypress integrated with CircleCI
 - E2E testing with Playwright integrated with Github actions